 The Massachusetts Audubon Society dates back to 1896, when it was founded to protect waterbirds.
 Within a few years, similar Audubon Societies were established across the breadth of the United States of America.
 And in 1905, the different groups formed a national organization known as the National Association of Audubon Societies for the Protection of Wild Birds and Animals (National Audubon Society since 1940).
 But its network of local chapters has always operated autonomously.

 In 1962 Rachel Carson, an already influential member of the National Audubon Society (NAS), published Silent Spring.
 It was a largely technophobic book that painted a dystopian vision of the future, which popularised the fear that the modern world is toxic.
-Her influence is credited with transforming NAS into a new type of environmental campaigning group, one that believed that ‘you can’t be too safe’ (aka the precautionary principle).
+Its impact is credited with transforming NAS into a new type of environmental campaigning group, one that believed that ‘you can’t be too safe’ (aka the precautionary principle).
 That dictum applied especially to the so-called detrimental impact of Dichloro-Diphenyl-Trichloroethane (DDT), which Carson mistakenly claimed caused mutations of the human gene (See National Pesticide Information Center Fact Sheet).
-However, Silent Spring was not Carson’s first book or, arguably, her most influential.
+However, Silent Spring was not Carson’s first or, arguably, her most influential book.

 Carson’s earlier, often overlooked, work was her aesthetic, ethical, environmental philosophical trilogy on ocean ecology: Under The Sea-Wind, a Naturalist’s Picture of Ocean Life (1941); The Sea Around Us (1951); and The Edge of the Sea (1953).
 According to Susan Power Bratton, the first of these three books, Under The Sea-Wind, suggests a ‘trans-ecotonal sea ethic’.
 Or in other words a ‘transboundary imagination’, in contrast to the traditional land ethic that mankind was familiar with.